ncbi/vadr/documentation/advbuild.md

 Based on this we can see that 213 of the 286 sequences that match best to `NC_038235` have an early stop at reference positions `5579..5581:+`.
-The reference stop codon position for the `attachment glycoprotein` CDS can be determined by the stop coordinate for that CDS in the `rsv.minfo` file:
+Because this is causing a `cdsstopn` alert, it must differ from the the model reference stop codon position for the `attachment glycoprotein` CDS.
+We can be figure out what that is by looking at the `rsv.minfo` file:

 ```
 $ grep NC\_038235 rsv-models1/rsv.minfo | grep attachment